wistia/wistia-open-docs/_posts/oauth2.md

 3. Include it in the "Authorization" request header as `Bearer %s`, where `%s` is the token.

-Once the Upload API works with OAuth2, the Upload API will only support the first two methods.
-That is, via the `access_token` or `bearer_token` query params.
+The Upload API will only support the first two methods.
+That is, via the `access_token` or `bearer_token` in a query param.

 ## Use the Refresh Token to renew your Access Token